FriendsOfSymfony/FOSRestBundle/README.md

 FOSRestBundle
 =============

-> Note: This branch is compatible with Symfony2 master (2.1.x).
+> Note: This branch is compatible with Symfony2 2.0.x.
-> For Symfony2 2.0.x compatibility use the 2.0 branch.
+> For Symfony2 2.1.x compatibility use the master branch.

 This bundle provides various tools to rapidly develop RESTful API's & applications with Symfony2.
 Features include: